JDuchniewicz/website-hugo/content/posts/17-02-21-workman.md

 +++

 ## Introduction
+### Update 28.02
+I am already writing with almost 70 wpm constant.
+So this is quite productive layout all in all.

 This entry is a special one!
 It is dedicated to people brave or crazy enough to do a keyboard layout switch.
 I won't go into details on why you should consider a different layout if you are like me, spending rather big part of your life going clack-clack and pretending you are working and not browsing reddit and social media.
 I curated some materials you may want to study in order to make up your mind:

 * [original] - The official Workman layout